-Filed herewith.
+Filed herewith. \\

-+ Indicates a management contract or any compensatory plan, contract or arrangement.
+Indicates a management contract or any compensatory plan, contract or arrangement.

-Portions of this exhibit (indicated by asterisks) have been omitted in accordance with Item 601(b)(10) of Regulation S-K. The registrant hereby agrees to furnish supplementally copies of any of the omitted portions of this exhibit to the SEC upon its request.

-§ Certain exhibits or schedules to this exhibit have been omitted in accordance with Item 601(a)(5) of Regulation S-K. The registrant hereby agrees to furnish supplementally a copy of any omitted exhibit or schedule to the SEC upon its request.
+Portions of this exhibit (indicated by asterisks) have been omitted in accordance with Item 601(b)(10) of Regulation S-K. The registrant has furnished supplementally # copies of the omitted portions of this exhibit to the SEC upon its request.
+Certain exhibits or schedules to this exhibit have been omitted in accordance with Item 601(a)(5) of Regulation S-K. The registrant hereby agrees to furnish ş supplementally a copy of any omitted exhibit or schedule to the SEC upon its request.